 During my previous days on the cruise, I had lived up to my reputation as a very talkative person.
 Now, I attempted to politely decline invitations to converse on the ship and during city tours and hikes.
 I hoped that a smile and nod served as an adequate response.
 I think they did.

 About a month later, I traveled to Mexico and Cuba, where I led group tours.
 While leading trips, I’m especially prone to talking too much, sometimes relying on my title of tour leader as an excuse to dominate a conversation.
 I also use my small tour company as an excuse to take notes about (and pictures of) everything I see, just in case I’ll need to use it “for business purposes” later on.
 While this occasionally does happen, the vast majority of pictures and notes I’ve taken rarely leave my phone.

 But on these tours, before I spoke, I asked myself: “What would Tina do?”.
 I paused, took a deep breath, and intently listened to what each of my tour participants had to say before offering a response.

 My experience in Greenland continues to impact me and influence how I engage with others.
 I’m proud to say that I now pause to listen and reflect far more than I used to.
 But I didn’t become a brand-new person overnight.
-I still take too many notes while traveling, spend way too much time taking pictures, and I still talk too much, which I recently admitted on the World Nomads podcast about Greenland.
+I still take too many notes while traveling, spend way too much time taking pictures, and I still talk too much.

 I’m not sure any singular experience can turn any of us into a new person, but I believe they can help us become the people we want to be.
 I may never become a great listener, but I’m getting better at it, thanks to Tina and other generous Inuks who taught me how.